OctetularZ/OctetularZ/README.md

 ### 👨‍💻 About Me

-🎓 I'm a 3rd-year Computer Science student passionate about software.
+🎓 I'm a final year Computer Science student passionate about software.
 🚀 On track to acheive a First-Class degree, with strong skills in both weak and strong-typed programming languages.
 🔧 I enjoy building scalable applications in and outside my studies.
 🤝 Proven ability to collaborate in team environments and thrive in technical projects.